Syransong/ac-api-call/README.md

 [Nookpedia API](https://api.nookipedia.com/)

 ### Notes
-The API key is referenced via a config.js file.
-To setup the project on your device, you can request an API key at [Nookpedia](https://api.nookipedia.com/).
+If you're interested in creating your own project using this API, you can request an API key at [Nookpedia](https://api.nookipedia.com/).